dwangust/dwangust.github.io/_pages/about.md

 Research Interests
 ======
-- Phase theory for complex systems
+- Phase theory of complex systems and networks
 - Cooperative control of multi-agent systems
 - Stability and performance analysis of renewable power systems
 - Control of epidemics